HackNC/fall2016/jade/markdown/travel.md

 ## Chartered Buses

-We are working on getting a bus sent to Georgia Tech.
-If successful, all Georgia Tech applicants will be notified!
+We have confirmed that a bus will be sent to Georgia Institute of Technology.
+GT will manage admissions to this bus internally, and GT students (or nearby schools that asked to be informed about the GT bus) should have received an email.
+Questions and concerns can be addressed to travel@hacknc.com.

 ---